fodela/BackEnd_notes/deployment.md

 The command above will create a new stack, mySecondTest, in the us-east-1 region.
 The stack will create all the resources as defined in the template file.

 Let's understand the various sections of the template.
 Note that all sections of a temple, except the `Resources` section, are optional.
 Also, the order of sections in a template does not matter, and importantly, fields in a particular section might refer to values from a previous section.

+#### Section 1: Format Version (optional)

+Recall that in the previous example, the first line of the template was:

+AWSTemplateFormatVersion: 2010-09-09
+If you don't specify this section, AWS CloudFormation will assume the latest template format version, 2010-09-09, and it is currently the only valid value.

+#### Section 2: Description (optional)

+It contains a string description of your choice.
+This section must always follow the template format version section.
+The string length can be 0 to 1024 bytes.
+It serves as a comment about the template.

+#### Section 3: Parameters (optional)

+You can think of "parameters" as "variables" used in the Resources or Outputs sections.
+The Parameters section declares the values that get substituted against the variables used in other sections.
+For example, in the snapshot below, the Parameters section has the following parameters:

+- EnvironmentName
+- VpcCIDR
+- PublicSubnet1CIDR
+- PublicSubnet2CIDR
+- PrivateSubnet1CIDR
+- PrivateSubnet2CIDR

+#### Section 4: Resources (required)

+This section is mandatory to be defined in the template.
+It defines the AWS resources that need to be provisioned as a part of the stack.
+Remember to include at least one resource (e.g., a VPC, an EC2 instance, a database) in the template, otherwise, it will give you an error when trying to run the script.

+Each resource can be defined with the following fields:

+Logical ID (Optional)
+Type
+Properties - It has further sub-fields as shown in the snapshot below.
+Also, the properties of a resource vary from one Type to another.
+DependsOn (Optional)
+DeletionPolicy (Optional)
+Considering our example above, it will create the following resources:

+one VPC
+one InternetGateway
+four subnets
+two NAT gateway
+three route-tables (each comprising a route and multiple associations) It's alright if you aren't familiar with all these resources and their details.
+The objective here is to make you familiar with the template.
+You can create ANY resource the same way as explained here.